JX-Luo/TS6/README.md

 I tried my best to write down how to install the MDSplus module for python on our TS-group wiki's [MDSplus page](http://tanuki.t.u-tokyo.ac.jp/wiki/index.php/MDSplus).
 That should both work on Mac and Windows Subsystem Linux.

+# How to install
+Just download the TS6.py file, place it in any directory you like.

 # Quick start
-Simply download the file, place it in any directory you like,
+Simply download the TS6.py file, place it in any directory you like,
 open the terminal, type in python, and run
 ```
 ~$python